 Twilio Messaging

-The Twilio Messaging Node enables you to send and receive SMS messages, manage Messaging Services, and interact with Twilio's comprehensive messaging platform through their REST API.
+The Twilio Messaging Node enables you to send and receive SMS messages, manage Messaging Services, and interact with Twilio's comprehensive messaging platform through its REST API.

 Revision History